Beyond the Island of CapriMap

 Day trips to Naples, Pompei, Sorrento, and the Amalfi Coast.

-- Private transfer from Naples to Capri (or vice versa) € 650 (One way.
-Up to 6 guests) , by Capri Relax Transfers
+- Private transfer "from Naples to your hotel in Capri" € 750 (One way.
+Up to 3 guests.) , by Capri Relax Transfers

-- Transfer to Blue Grotto - Blue Line € 12 (a persona) , by Motoscafisti di Capri
+- Transfer to Blue Grotto - Blue Line € 12 (per person) , by Motoscafisti di Capri

 Although the majority of holidaymakers staying on Capri wouldn't dream of leaving this paradisiacal island, not even for a minute, those lucky enough to be here for more than a week of two might well be tempted to make the most of its strategic location in the Bay of Naples and to use it as luxurious base from which to visit the tourist attractions on the neighboring islands and on the mainland.